tsawler/goblender-docs/cms.md

 4. The **File Manager** window will appear.
 If the file you want is alread there, just click on it.
 If not, upload it, and then click on it.
 5. Click Okay.
 Your text is now linked to the file.

+### Moving Snippets Around

+You can drag a snippet anywhere you wish on the page, as long as it is within a section.
+To do so, click in the snippet you want to move, and click and drag is using the drag handle that appears on the right of the snippet.

 ## Saving Page Templates